Getting Started#

 )

-# Parallelize environment rollouts.
+# Parallelize environment rollouts for faster training.

 .env_runners(num_env_runners=3)